Engineering Optimisation ENG4202

 Short Description

 Optimisation is a common problem faced in engineering, ranging from finding the most efficient solution (e.g., the highest strength structure) to the most economical solution (least cost or carbon emissions).
 This course covers the mathematical and numerical methods for solving such engineering optimisation problems.
-The focus is on developing fundamental understanding complemented by ability to solve practical examples.
+The focus is on developing fundamental understanding complemented by practical examples.

 Timetable